-To configure the device, select a slot in the top window and then select the appropriate module type from the list below.
-To add a module to the slot, either double-click on it or select it and then click Add.
+To configure the device, select a slot by clicking the module and then select the appropriate module type from the dropdown menu.
 If a slot was previously configured, the existing module type will be replaced by the new selection.
-To remove the module from the selected slot, click Remove.
+To remove the module from the selected slot, select <No Module> as the module type.